c3lang/c3c/README.md

 - If you wish to contribute with ideas, please file issues or discuss on Discord.
 - Interested in contributing to the stdlib?
 Please get in touch on Discord.
 - Compilation instructions for other Linux and Unix variants are appreciated.
 - Would you like to contribute bindings to some library?
-It would be nice to have support for SDL, Raylib and more.
+It would be nice to have support for SDL3 and more.
+If you have created some bindings, please submit them to https://github.com/c3lang/vendor.
 - Build something with C3 and show it off and give feedback.
 The language is still open for significant tweaks.
 - Start work on the C -> C3 converter which takes C code and does a "best effort" to translate it to C3.
 The first version only needs to work on C headers.
 - Do you have some specific area you have deep knowledge of and could help make C3 even better at doing?
 File or comment on issues.